FAQ

 Cactocereus Ltd t/a Trichocereus UK is a company dedicated to the growing and cultivation of these wonderful plants.
 Please do not engage with us in anything other than the growing and cultivating of cacti.

-Any other conversation will not be tolerated in any capacity and will result in being blocked from purchasing from me.
+Any other conversation will not be tolerated in any capacity and will result in being blocked from purchasing from us.
+This should be obvious, but, not for human consumption.

 Growing FAQ